ImKrian/LNKGenerator/README.md

 If attachments are used the generated LNK will use powershell.

+Using any command combined with attached files to the LNK will only work if **the commands are separated with `;`**.
 ## Limitations
-Powershell cannot be used as the parent interpreter for the attachment option
+- Powershell cannot be used as the parent interpreter for the attachment option
 # TODO
-- [ ] Check how command + Attachments interact...
 - [ ] Fix attachment execution With Powershell (Command cannot be executed due to errors during scaping...)
 - [ ] Allow to define path to extract attached files
 - [ ] Add option to encrypt attached items